UPDATE: January 17, 2017

 I REALLY LIKED Tom Hanks in the Paul Greengrass movie, “Captain Phillips.”

-There, that’s my review of the new film “Sully,” which opens this week, starring Hanks as U.S. Airways captain Chesley Sullenberger, guardian angel of the engineless Airbus A320 that splashed into the Hudson River in 2009, in what, for reasons that escape us, is widely hailed as the single most awesome, important, and unforgettable event in the history of heavier-than-air flight.
+There, that’s my review of the new film “Sully,” which opens this week, featuring Hanks as captain Chesley Sullenberger.
+He of “Miracle on the Hudson” fame, whose 2009 crash-landing into the icy river is widely hailed, for reasons not entirely clear, as the single most awesome, important, and unforgettable event in the history of heavier-than-air flight.

 In other words, I’m not reviewing the movie.
 I can’t review it, because, in the interest of self-preservation, I’m afraid to see it.